 Traditional Greek Salad

 The dressing consists of lemon juice, red wine vinegar, olive oil, oregano, thyme, salt, and pepper.
-I also add in some greek seasoning, just to deepen the flavor.
-Click here to get my favorite greek seasoning.
+I also add in some Greek seasoning, just to deepen the flavor.
+This is my favorite Greek seasoning.

-You want to season your chicken similarly to the way you season the greek salad.
+You want to season your chicken similarly to the way you season the Greek salad.
 Salt, Pepper, Oregano, Greek Seasoning, Olive Oil, and Lemon Juice.
-Let it sit for at least 30 minutes, up to overnight for more authentic chicken souvlaki.
+Let it sit for at least 30 minutes, or overnight for more authentic chicken souvlaki.